santiago-es/Telometer/README.md

 By default, telometer only considers reads with read length greater than 1000 bp and this minimum is recommended for telomere capture libraries.
 For whole genome sequencing, this should be raised to 4000 bp.

+The sub/telomeric boundary in humans tends to contain stretches of highly variable length which consist of canonical telomere motifs with one mismatch.
+Occasionally, these stretches are internal to a longer stretch of canonical telomere motifs.
+The latest version of telometer both accounts for internal stretches of variants with 1 bp mismatch and outputs an additional column 'subtel_boundary_length' which contains the length of the 1 bp mismatch telomere variant region at the subtelomere boundary for that read.
+Adding telomere_length to subtel_boundary_length is equivalent to using other long-read telomere measurement methods which use a signal processing approach to determine the subtelomeric boundary and are therefore significantly more tolerant of one bp mismatches.

 For a benchtop protocol for performing telomere capture library preparation in simplex or multiplex, please see TelometerLibraryPrep.docx in this repo.

 If this code or library prep method is helpful, please cite the original article: